rafaelabou1999/bookstore-php/README.md

 ## TechStore
-##### An online bookstore where you can find and explore detailed information about tech books and add the ones you desire
+##### An online bookstore where you can find and explore detailed information about tech books add the ones you desire

+#### 🚀 Features

+- 🛒 Add books to the bookstore

+- 🔍 View detailed information about each book

 #### ⚒️ Technologies
 - PHP
 - MySQL